Philadelphia Just Banned Most Cashless Stores, a First for a US City

 According to the Times, businesses in violation of the policy after it goes into effect on July 1 could receive $2,000 fines.

 Businesses exempted from the law include parking garages and lots, wholesalers like Costco that have memberships, and those that typically need large deposits unlikely to be paid in cash like hotels, the Journal wrote.
 It also has a carve-out for “retail stores selling consumer goods exclusively through a membership model that requires payment by means of an affiliated mobile device application,” in what appears to be a nod to cashierless stores of the future, like those being tested by Amazon.
-(Amazon says it would still be impacted because it does not, in fact, require shoppers to be Prime members, a Commerce Department spokesperson told the Journal.)
+(Amazon says it would still be impacted because it does not, in fact, require shoppers to be Prime members, a city Commerce Department spokesperson told the Journal.)

 Advertisement